 Below is how the DT attempted to find consensus on these two general questions.

-1. Who should speak for the GNSO, as a Decisional Participant of the Empowered Community – should it be GNSO Council or the GNSO stakeholder groups and constituencies?
+Question 1.
+Who should speak for the GNSO, as a Decisional Participant of the Empowered Community – should it be GNSO Council or the GNSO stakeholder groups and constituencies?

 Some DT members noted that the CWG and CCWG recommendations look to ICANN’s Advisory Committees (ACs) and Supporting Organizations (SOs) to make decisions within the Empowered Community.
 That opened the discussion of who speaks for GNSO in the Empowered Community -- GNSO Council or the component SGs and Constituencies in GNSO?